Call Baystate Maternal Fetal Medicine

 Your pregnancy may be considered high risk because of your age, previous problems with pregnancy, or a health condition.
 No matter what the cause, we’ll create a personalized plan to support your and your baby’s health.

-Our multidisciplinary team of experts includes maternal-fetal medicine specialists, neonatologists, neonatal nurses, and reproductive medicine specialists.
+Our multidisciplinary team of experts includes maternal-fetal medicine specialists, neonatologists, and neonatal nurses.

 Depending on your needs, a complicated pregnancy may require: